xuwei-k/sbt-assembly/README.md

 assembleArtifact in packageBin := false
 ```

-To exclude some jar file,
+To exclude some jar file, first consider using `"provided"` dependency.
+The dependency will be part of compilation, but excluded from the runtime.
+Next, you could try creating a custom configuration that describes the classpath.
+If all efforts fail, here's a way to exclude jars:

 ```scala
 excludedJars in assembly <<= (fullClasspath in assembly) map { cp =>